ownego/polaris-vue/docs/components/Tooltip/README.md

   - fileName: Default.vue
     title: Default
     description: Use only when necessary to provide an explanation for an interface element.
-  # - fileName: tooltip-visible-only-with-child-interaction.tsx
+  - fileName: ChildInteract.vue
-  #   title: Visible only with child interaction
+    title: Visible only with child interaction
-  #   description: Use when the tooltip overlays interactive elements when active, for example a form input.
+    description: Use when the tooltip overlays interactive elements when active, for example a form input.
 The `dismissOnMouseOut` prop prevents the tooltip from remaining active when mouse hover or focus leaves its `children` and enters the tooltip's content.
-  # - fileName: tooltip-with-persistence-on-click.tsx
+  - fileName: PersistentOnClick.vue
-  #   title: With persistence on click
+    title: With persistence on click
-  #   description: Use to present a tooltip that remains open if activated by click or keypress.
+    description: Use to present a tooltip that remains open if activated by click or keypress.
-  # - fileName: tooltip-with-suffix.tsx
+  - fileName: Suffix.vue
-  #   title: With suffix
+    title: With suffix
-  #   description: Use when merchants benefit from information supplemental to the tooltip content.
+    description: Use when merchants benefit from information supplemental to the tooltip content.
 For example, to present a keyboard shortcut beside the content of a tooltip that describes an icon button.
 ---

 # {{ $frontmatter.title }}